Wildland Fire Lessons Learned Center: Establishment

 The need for a wildland fire lessons learned center became apparent with the TriData Wildland Firefighter Safety Awareness Study, initiated after 14 wildland firefighters died in Colorado's 1994 South Canyon Fire.
 TriData recommended that one center be set up for all of the nation's wild land firefighters.
 Consequently, the interagency Wildland Fire Lessons Learned Center was created to focus on striving to improve safe work performance and organizational learning for all wildland firefighters.

 The LLC is operated by a full-time staff located in Tucson, Arizona as well as off-site employees in the Pacific Northwest.
 The Center also employs several key contractors and consultants who assist in many of the LLC's major projects and operations.
-The LLC collaborates with several different groups throughout the country, including: NAFRI, NWCG, The Nature Conservancy (TNC), the National Association of State Foresters (NASF), and Federal Fire and Aviation Safety Team (FFAST).
+The LLC collaborates with several different groups throughout the country, including: NAFRI, NWCG, The Nature Conservancy (TNC), the National Association of State Foresters (NASF), and the Federal Fire and Aviation Safety Team (FFAST).

 The wildland fire community is a widespread group that contains many federal, state and local agencies.
 While these groups have been collecting data and learning from past incidents for years, they have never consolidated this information into a central location—until the creation of the LLC.